MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/financials/receivables-management-part5-utilities-routines.md

 closed.

-You must enter and post transactions before those amounts are included in the year you’re closing.
-You should close the calendar year after you print the final statements for the year you’re closing.
+You must enter and post transactions before those amounts are included in the year you're closing.
+You should close the calendar year after you print the final statements for the year you're closing.

-Be sure to complete the following procedures in this order to close your company’s calendar year.
+Be sure to complete the following procedures in this order to close your company's calendar year.

 - **Post all transactions for the current year** Before closing the year, post all transactions for the calendar year.
-To enter future period transactions before closing the year, create a batch with new transactions, but don’t post it until after the previous year has been closed.
+To enter future period transactions before closing the year, create a batch with new transactions, but don't post it until after the previous year has been closed.

-- **Make a backup** Make a backup of all data for your company’s permanent records.
-This gives you a record of the company’s financial position at the end of the year so you can restore it later, if necessary.
+- **Make a backup** Make a backup of all data for your company's permanent records.
+This gives you a record of the company's financial position at the end of the year so you can restore it later, if necessary.

 - **Close the calendar year** Use the Receivables Year-End Closing window to close the calendar year or, if your calendar and fiscal years coincide, both years.
 See *Closing a calendar year* on page 215 for more information.

 - **Close the sales tax periods for the year (optional)** Use the Tax Year-End Closing window to close the sales tax periods and print the Tax Year-End Closing Report.
 Be sure to complete the year-end closing procedures for alL sales and purchasing modules before closing the sales tax periods for the  year.
 See *Closing a tax year* for more information.

-- **Make a final backup** Make a final backup of all data for your company’s records.
+- **Make a final backup** Make a final backup of all data for your company's records.

 > [!NOTE]
 > Before you close the year, make a backup of all company data.
 If you have a current backup, you can restore information, if necessary.*